 Components of Personal Kanban

-Personal Kanban consists of several key components that contribute to its effectiveness as a productivity tool:
+Personal Kanban consists of several key components that contribute to its effectiveness as a personal productivity tool.
+Though deceptively simple, it allows individuals to navigate competing priorities, make informed decisions, and gain immediate results by visualizing individual tasks and work flows clearly.

 1. Visual Board: Organizing Tasks